Skip to Content

 Cruise lines that package land tours provide a coach or glass-domed railcars to transport passengers inland.
 Since fewer people continue into the cruise tour, you’ll enjoy fewer crowds and a chance to see the towering Denali if it isn’t shielded by cloud cover.

-Wildlife sightings increase in the national park, and you could see moose, caribou, grizzly bears, and wolves.
+Wildlife sightings increase in the national park, with chances to see moose, caribou, grizzly bears, and wolves.

-While some of your time inland is structured, you’ll also have plenty of free time.
+While some time inland is structured, there’s plenty of free time, too.
 So, you can take a hiking excursion with an experienced guide in Denali, do a flight-seeing tour, or visit the Denali National Park dog sled kennels.

-Should you start or end your vacation in Fairbanks, you can take a Riverboat Discovery cruise on a paddlewheel vessel up the Chena and Tanana Rivers.
+Guests who start or end their vacation in Fairbanks, can take a Riverboat Discovery cruise on a paddlewheel vessel up the Chena and Tanana Rivers.

 Paddlewheeler on the Chena River